A Race Conscious Pedagogy: Correctional Educators and Creative Resistance Inside California Juvenile Detention Facilities

 Association of Mexican American Educators Journal

 Flores, Jerry, "A Race Conscious Pedagogy: Correctional Educators and Creative Resistance Inside California Juvenile Detention Facilities" (2015).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 152.